Research

 Interested in joining the group?

-We offer the opportunity to do internships or final theses (B. Sc., M. Sc., state exams...) at any time.
+We offer the opportunity to carry out internships or final theses (B. Sc., M. Sc., state examinations...) at any time.

-There is also the possibility to join the group as a doctoral student (doctoral thesis) or postdoctoral researcher.
+There is also the possibility of joining the group as a doctoral candidate (doctoral thesis) or postdoctoral researcher.
+However, this is currently only possible with suitable funding (e.g. via scholarships).